Bachelor’s Degree Requirements

 - Meet all School/College, Department, and Program requirements for the degree.

 A student who wishes to simultaneously receive two different bachelor’s degrees from Wayne State University must satisfy the following minimum requirements:

 - Complete a minimum of 150 credits.

 - Complete all University, School/College, Department, and Program requirements for each degree.

 Degrees are NOT awarded automatically upon completion of scholastic requirements.
 To be considered as a candidate for a degree, students must file an Application for Degree form with Student Records by the degree application deadline published in each term's Academic Calendar, for the term in which the student expects to graduate.

 Bulletin-in-Effect Graduation Policy

-All undergraduate students at Wayne State University may choose to graduate under the academic regulations and degree requirements as stated in the Bulletin in effect at the time of their graduation or either of the three previous Bulletins, provided one of the Bulletins covers a period of the student’s registration.
+All undergraduate students at Wayne State University may choose to graduate under the academic regulations and degree requirements as stated in the Bulletin in effect at the time of their graduation or any of the bulletins in the previous seven academic years, provided one of the Bulletins covers a period of the student’s registration.
 All requirements of the chosen Bulletin must be met.
-However, if necessary, the university-wide Bulletin in Effect Committee, Colleges, and Schools can make appropriate adjustments in order to accommodate students as best they can to adapt their previous coursework to a new Bulletin.
+However, if necessary, the university-wide Bulletin-in-Effect Committee, Colleges, and Schools can make appropriate adjustments in order to accommodate students as best they can to adapt their previous coursework to a new Bulletin.

 Schools/Colleges, Departments, and Programs may establish degree requirements above and beyond those stated here.
 For statements of any such specific degree requirements, students should consult the School/College and Departmental sections of this bulletin.